wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.1.0 15/02/2012 =
+- Added comment handling - too many individual changes to comment
+- Added a function to delete Wordbooker data when a post is deleted.
+- Fixed a long standing bug relating to the og:image tag when posts have no image
+- Fixed a long standing bug relating to the og:locale tag - this is now populated with the Wordpress Language value.
+- Removed lots of old obsolete commented out debug code.
+- Fixed a bug in the logic that identifies malformed image urls.
+- Added option to use blog url or blog tag line under the post title in wall posts
+- Added New Post Type - "Share" to the list of available post types.
+- Fixed a bug with post settings being lost when posts were scheduled
+- Fixed a bug where scheduled post diagnostics got recorded against the wrong user.
+- Added an option to allow the user id that "admin" diagnostic messages should be recorded against
+- Added code to remove wordbooker_channel.php - a file that was added but never used because FB never proved its worth.
+- Added a feature to allow Facebook User images to replace Gravatars where a FB URL is detected.
+- Added PHP Memory limit line to the support information block
+- Added Curl SSL Timeout lines to try to make Wordbooker more reslient to lousy Facebook API performance

 = Version 2.0.9 12/12/2011 =
 - Finally fixed (I hope) the blank image problem for posts with no obvious image.
 - Fixed a bug relating to scraping when og tag production is turned off.
 - Added Russian Language files (Thanks Филипп Борисов for the hard work)
 - Recoded the cron job to reduce FQL load.
 - Checked for compatability with Wordpress 3.3

 = Version 2.0.8 19/11/2011 =
 - Commented out a debug statement that got left behind.